 This is the lineup of all the iPhones since they came to market:

 When you have a complex product evolution and your product changes over time, it becomes richer as you enable it with new innovation.
-This means you constantly have to figure out how to simplify your presentation and the features and capabilities, and use language that communicates benefits that makes it easy for people to pick what they need.
+This means you constantly have to figure out how to simplify your presentation and the features and capabilities and use language that communicates benefits that make it easy for people to pick what they need.
 As you can see from the table above, some features also get taken away over time.
 For example, the headphone jack disappeared at some point.

 And even after the complicated features were removed, there were still 20 rows of capabilities that could inform a certain pricing structure and certain positioning approach.
 This is why it’s really important to gain understanding and control over what capabilities your service or product delivers.

 So, how do you organize what you do?
 What are the benefits that you bring into bear in a way that can help you make those decisions?
 What are you going to use to position your product and drive your pricing decisions?
 That’s where the feature matrix really helps.

 The feature matrix gives you a grasp of how your features and capabilities align with what most of your anticipated the market is looking for, and how unique those things are.
 This is an exercise that we recommend for anybody who's selling a relatively complex solution.

 The Vertical Axis measures how each feature is relevant to the largest audience.
 This axis measures how many of these features are actually used by the majority of potential customers or how many things are used by everyone.
 Here, talk about how many customers or market members need this capability or feature.